mvnrsa/livewire-live-google-charts/EXTERNAL.md

 ```

 ### Data Structure
+The `getExternalData()` method has to do whatevever it needs to do the get the data and then return a two dimensional
+array with the data.

-For a Pie or Donut chart, each element in the array must have two elements, a string label and a numeric value:
+For a Pie or Donut chart, each array within the array must have two elements, a string label and a numeric value:
 ```
     $data = [
                [ 'Category A', 1 ],